KibetBrian/CashTransfer/README.md

 ## Basic peer to peer cash transfer application
 I built this application to understand the ACID properties of a database transaction.
-It can perfom operations such as account creation, transfering amount to different email addresses and return histrory of trasactions via a RESTful API.
+It can perfom operations such as account creation, transfering amount to different email addresses and returning history of trasactions via a RESTful API.

 ## Local Setup